 Well, we are probably pretty unique in that we treat our tenants every bit as importantly as we do our landlords and we want you to be happy with our service and your new home.

-It’s quite a simple philosophy really, but it is surprising how many new tenants come to us with horror stories of how badly they have been treated by some private landlords and other Letting Agents, and the high level of charges they are asked to make.
+It’s quite a simple philosophy really, but it is surprising how many new tenants come to us with horror stories of how badly they have been treated by some private landlords and other Letting Agents.

 A lot of tenants come to us through referrals from friends who have had a positive experience with us and we like to think that from our first contact onwards, we build a professional relationship that you can trust.

 Our philosophy is that we would not ask you to live somewhere that we would not live in ourselves.
 It’s as simple as that!

 Most likely, your first contact with us will be to ask for information on one of our advertised properties.
 We will go through a series of questions with you so that you are aware of what the referencing process entails and the suitability of the property.

 We will arrange for one of our experienced Lettings Negotiators to meet you at the property who will expertly guide you and answer any questions you may have.
 We make sure that you are fully aware of all the implications and requirements as it is important that you fully understand all aspects of the tenancy and any special requirements the landlord may require.

 We arrange viewings as quickly as possible and at times to suit, bearing in mind we are respectful to any existing tenants in occupied properties and always give at least the required 24 hours’ notice for access and get agreement from the tenant before calling.

 Some of our Landlords allow pets and where this is possible it is mentioned in the advertising details.
 You would need to tell us what pet you have and sign a separate Pet Disclaimer document and the Landlord may ask for additional pet rent according to the Tenant Fees Act 2019.